This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Okay, so here's where I think it might be easy to apply these tips to just about any celebration.
 Single use plastics are pretty rampant at parties - cups, plates, cutlery, table cloths, foil cupcake wrappers, cheap cake toppers, plastic necklaces, glittery party hats - the list could go on.

 Firstly, try to move towards choosing items that can be reused.
 We have a regular oatmeal coloured linen tablecloth that we can use for any celebration and use flowers and other decor to liven it up.
 We use it on Christmas morning, birthday parties, and it comes with me to all of my markets.
 It was great at the beach and very simple to wash.
+If you're into more themed decor, the thrift shop is bursting with tablecloths and themed linens (these larger pieces of fabric can also work for 'wrapping' large gifts, too!).

 Next, opt for items that are compostable.
 Bamboo plates, wooden cutlery, and paper cups all work great for short term use.
 We really love the brand "If you Care" - they make compostable, unbleached, FSC certified paper cupcake cups and more - cake and loaf single use pans, parchment paper, etc.